yogeshojha/rengine/README.md

 ### Installation

+##### Installation instructions has been changed, please read the documentation carefully.

 There are currently two ways of setting up the reNgine. using Makefile is the easiest and is recommended.

 ![Screenshot 2020-07-26 at 6 03 04 PM](https://user-images.githubusercontent.com/17223002/88479056-420f3f80-cf6a-11ea-89cf-851f3f2269f4.png)